Javascript Menu by Deluxe-Menu.com

 6. Adjudication

-(a) Errors in sending / receiving are penalised by the loss of all points for the QSO.
+(a) Errors in sending / receiving information is penalised by the loss of all points for the QSO.

 (b) Points may be deducted or entries disqualified or excluded for any breach of the rules or spirit of the contest.
 Subject to Rule 7 of these Rules, the decision of the WIA is final.